Zero Hunger

 3. Effects of Hunger

-Being hungry, or not having enough nutritious foodFood that is good for your body and contains what your body needs to stay alive., can have serious short- and long-term effects.
+Being hungry, or not having enough nutritious food, can have serious short- and long-term effects.

 This is when someone stops growing at the rate that a person of their age is expected to grow.
 They sometimes begin to waste, meaning that they lose an extreme amount of body fat and muscle.